 Contrary to Ary-Mas Lukunsky is not an isolated island of the forest but a northern rim of enormous forest stretching for hundreds of kilometers to the south.

 The sturdy Dahurian larch

 There is one tree species in Lukunsky grove – Dahurian larch (Larix gmelinii (Rupr.)
 Kuzen.
 1920).

-Dahurian larch is met in the enormous area and in very diverse forms.
+Dahurian larch is met in an enormous area and in very diverse forms.
 Often scientists divide it into several species – such as Larix cajanderi, Larix olgensis and many others.

 In less harsh conditions Dahurian larch is a large tree, sometimes more than 45 meters tall and above 1,5 meters in diameter.
 It is possible that this is the most widespread tree species in the world with the largest number of mature trees (1).
 Dahurian larch grows in the whole of northern Asia, reaching Korea and China in the south.
-The tree is extremely well adapted to harsh arctic conditions – different investigations have shown excellent adaptations to permafrost, quick regeneration after the frequent fires, unique adaptation to different pests starting from microorganisms and ending with hares.
+The tree is extremely well adapted to harsh arctic conditions – different investigations have shown excellent adaptations to permafrost, quick regeneration after frequent fires, and unique adaptation to different pests starting from microorganisms and ending with hares.

 Wood of the larch is very well adapted also to the needs of northern people.
-This fragrant and hard wood is very resistant to rotting – thus it serves well for buildings and also for the necessity of Siberian villages – wooden pathways along the streets.
+This hard and fragrant wood is very resistant to rotting – thus it serves well for buildings and also for the necessity of Siberian villages – wooden pathways along the streets.

-Winter lasts here for 8 – 9 months, the polar night lasts from November to February. -35 – -40 °C are common in winter with wind speeds up to 50 meters per second.
+Winter lasts here for 8 – 9 months, and the polar night lasts from November to February. -35 – -40 °C are common in winter with wind speeds up to 50 meters per second.
 In flatter areas, the snow is some 0.4 – 0.6 meters thick while in ravines it can be even 10 meters thick.
 Snow in most parts disappears in the middle of June but in late September – early October winter starts again.

 But the short summer often is generous, although rainy.
 The polar day lasts more than a month from late June to early August.
 Average temperature in July is 12 °C, but frequently it reaches 30 °C.